 The elimination period is the period of your disability during which no benefits are paid.
-The elimination period begins on the day you become disabled and continues for six months or the length of time you elect to continue salary continuation, whichever is later.
+The elimination period begins on the day you become disabled and continues for six months or the length of time through which you have exhausted all of your paid leaves of absence (short-term disability, vacation, etc.) from Chevron Phillips Chemical, whichever is later.